 Anantara Veli & Anantara Dhigu

-Anantara Veli and Anantara Dhigu are five-star sister resorts on two neighboring private islands – Anantara Veli has a fast barreling left peeling off the island, and both resorts have surf programs with access to nearby surf breaks.
-Anantara Dhigu is family-friendly with a great kid’s club, while Anantara Veli is one of the few adults-only resorts in the Maldives.
+Anantara Veli and Anantara Dhigu are five-star sister resorts on two neighboring private islands.
+Anantara Veli has a fast, barreling left peeling off the island, and both resorts have surf programs with access to nearby surf breaks.
+Anantara Dhigu is family-friendly, with a great kid’s club, while Anantara Veli is one of the few adults-only resorts in the Maldives.

 COMO Maalifushi

 COMO Maalifushi is a luxury resort located on a private island in the remote Thaa Atoll in the southwest Maldives.
-A luxe speed boat provides access to 3 different nearby atolls with over 20 surf breaks.
+A luxe speed boat provides access to three different nearby atolls with over 20 surf breaks.

 Maldives Travel Basics

-Weather
+Seasons and Weather

 Currency